KQM-git/TCL/characters/pyro/xinyan.md

 {% tab title="C3" %}
 ### **Double-Stop**

-Increases the Level of Sweeping Fervor by 3.
+Increases the Level of Sweeping Fervor by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}